jnear/cs202-compiler-construction/index.md

 ### Records (Simple Object System)

-Extend the vectors present in R4 to *records* with *named fields*.
+Extend the vectors present in RFun to *records* with *named fields*.
 Record types are sufficient to implement a simple object system, in which an object's methods are stored as functions in record fields.
 There is no chapter in the textbook describing this extension,